virtlabx/kubernetes-manifest-/Guidelines/general-configuration.md

 - Added awsDeploymentUserCredentialsId in Jenkins credentials to securely srore the AWS AK and SK.
 - Registered Route53 domain to use it in Jenkins and Vault URL.
 - Created the hosted zone and the records in AWS Route53 manually.
+- Migrated the classic load balancer that was automatically provisioned using sre-app-flask-svc to a network load balancer.
+The reason for that as I wanted to use the ssl certificate that I created in ACM service in the load balancer listener in front of the flask web app to be secure instead of using http.
+That is not easy with classic load balancer and the AWS support on the classic load balancer will end this year.
+Using the classic load balancer is not recommended anyway.
+- Added ingress rule in the EKS security group to allow port 30164 as it is used in the health check of the load balancer and the target group.
+This port was not opened in the EKS module that I used to provision the EKS cluster.
+The registration of the targets was failing so I had to open it for the health check to become healthy.
 - Install, configure and unseal Vault server.
 - Enabled userpass auth method in Vault.
 - Create your user bloomreach-vault-user user in Vault.